shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 3. An empty card appears on your canvas
 4. In the Data panel (far right), expand Employees table
 5. Find your measure "Total Employees"
+6. Drag "Total Employees" into the "Fields" well in the Visualizations panel
+7. The card now shows the total!